 It is important to note that, at the time of this publication, Priority Groups 1, 2, and 3 are closed.
-Individuals in Priority Group 1 are being served as they apply and are found eligible.
-Anyone is encouraged to apply for services.
+Individuals are still encouraged to apply for services.
 VR will serve eligible persons by Priority Group in order of their date of application if and when sufficient funds become available.
-Information about Priority Groups and Order of Selection are updated on the VR website.
+Information about Priority Groups and Order of Selection are updated on the VR website (see FYI).

-Application: There are many ways to begin the VR process.
-Many people start the process by calling or visiting one of VR's twelve services office locations across the state.
-Nebraska VR has partner relationships with many state agencies, community action agencies, community rehabilitation programs, schools, and employers that may also make referrals to VR.
+Application: There are many ways to apply for VR services.
+Many people start the process by calling or visiting one of VR's eleven services office locations across the state.
+Nebraska VR has partner relationships with many state agencies, community action agencies, schools, and employers that may also begin the referral process.
 In this case, the person is asked to fill out a short form with name, address, and basic information to be shared with VR.